phhpro/atomchat/README.md

 **PHP Atomchat** is a **free PHP chat script** for low-volume and individual websites.

 ## Features
-- Works OOTB
+- Works OOTB and is completely anonymous
-- Completely anonymous
 - No registration or passwords ever
 - Emoji auto-conversion and auto-select
-- File uploads
-- Fully themeable
+- Fully themeable and multi-lingual
-- Multi-lingual
-- Responsive
+- Responsive, cross browser, cross platform
+- File uploads, next to zero dependencies
 - No database required

 ### Config